Overview

 - Reflects your doing business as (DBA) name.

 - Contains more than a single common term or common website URL.
-A website URL only is acceptable if it provides a clear and accurate description of a transaction on a customer’s statement.
+A website URL is only acceptable if it provides a clear and accurate transaction description on a customer’s statement.

-Finally, click Save changes to save/update the plugin settings.
+Finally, click Save Changes to save/update the settings.

 Credit/Debit card checkout using Stripe

-After you configure all the settings, move to the checkout page to view the credit/debit card checkout process.
+After configuring all the settings, move to the checkout page to view the credit/debit card checkout process.

-Specify the card details like the Card Number, Expiry Date, CVV, and then click on the Pay via Stripe button to continue the payment process.
+Specify the card details, such as the Card Number, Expiry Date, and CVV, and then click on the Pay via Stripe button to continue the payment process.

 Apple Pay

-- Apple Pay: Enable to accept payment via Apple pay.
+- Apple Pay: Apple Pay allows you to accept payment via Apple Pay.

-- Show on pages: Apple pay button will be shown on selected pages.
+- Show on pages: The Apple Pay button will be shown on selected pages.

 - Button settings: